-As for price, the NordicTrack S22i is slightly more expensive than the Peloton Bike right out of the box—$1,999 to the Peloton's new lowered price of $1,895.
+As for price, the NordicTrack S22i is more expensive than the Peloton Bike right out of the box—$1,999 to the Peloton's price of $1,445.
 The S22i includes the first year off NordicTrack's subscription membership free, however, while Peloton does not include a subscription.

 Peloton vs. NordicTrack: Classes